-Your physical therapist will perform a clinical evaluation to determine both the source and the cause of your symptoms.
-Below is a list of exercises that might assist you in relieving your shoulder pain while you await your appointment.
-If an exercise causes you more pain, discontinue the stretch and ask you physical therapist for assistance.
+Your physical therapist will perform an evaluation to determine both the source and the cause of your symptoms.
+Below, is a list of exercises that might assist you in relieving your shoulder pain while you await your appointment.
+If any exercise causes you more pain, discontinue the exercise and ask your physical therapist for assistance.

 For this exercise, you will have 5 points of body contact with the wall.
 Position yourself with your butt, mid-back, head, elbows, and hands against the wall.
 While maintaining these 5 points of contact, slide your hands up the wall.
 Do not let your head leave the wall!
 If you have any pain in your low back, try moving your feet further away from the wall to take stress off your back.
 This exercise is GREAT for POSTURE!
 Perform 3 sets of 10 repetitions or 10 reps every 2-3 hours.